 “Where?
 What do you see in front of you?”

 “What do you see outside the window?”

 Silence.
 This time the silence didn’t hang heavily, but was a deep, profound kind of silence one is rarely privileged to hear: the deep silence shared with another.

-“You’re not dying.
+After a solid moment of silence I pushed on, “You’re not dying.
 You’re alive - you’re talking to me on the phone, and you’re looking out the window and looking at the pine tree with the cardinal in it.
 How big is that tree?
 Tell me about it.”

 And she did, describing its height and breadth - how it filled the front yard; its deep green needles and the bright red bird - all cast against the steel-grey, winter sky of northern Michigan.

 Over time we had many more conversations where she sat in front of that window and described all of the life she saw before her.
 She described it in detail throughout the seasons: the birds at the feeder - the cardinals and chickadees of winter, the bluebirds in the summer - the oasis that it became to both herself and the birds - her ‘sitting spot’; her zen cushion of meditation.
 She never spoke to me again that she was dying - not that she didn't think about it, I'm sure.
 But she chose to bring all her worries, fears and burdens to that tree - and they were heavy and many.
 That tiny spot of nature helped her to carry them and it also carried her - not dying, but living clear through to her final day.